Jerohan1/intro-to-git-and-github/README.md

 Version control, Git, and GitHub are, each on their own, larger topics than we can handle in this class, but they are each such essential tools that you must learn how to use them.
 When it comes to programming, the first two, and to a lesser degree the third, are vital for handling any non-trivial project safely and efficiently.
 Beyond programming, any kind of project where you need to work structured and disciplined with data and processes that can vary over time will benefit greatly from these tools or tools like them.

 This exercise will show you have to get started and how we will use the tools in this class.
-If you are interested in learning a little more, you can download an (admittedly slightly dated) book T. Mailund wrote on the topic here: [The Beginner&#39;s Guide to Git and GitHub](https://www.dropbox.com/s/1d086uef0fpehbj/Git-and-GitHub.pdf?dl=0).
+If you are interested in learning a little more, you can download an (admittedly slightly dated) book T. Mailund wrote on the topic here: [The Beginner's Guide to Git and GitHub](https://www.dropbox.com/s/1d086uef0fpehbj/Git-and-GitHub.pdf?dl=0).

 #### Getting assignment repositories